French art: Prehistory

 In the Neolithic period (see Neolithic Europe), megalithic (large stone) monuments, such as the dolmens and menhirs at Carnac, Saint-Sulpice-de-Faleyrens and elsewhere in France begin to appear; this appearance is thought to start in the fifth millennium BC, although some authors speculate about Mesolithic roots.
-In France there are some 5,000 megalithics monuments, mainly in Brittany, where there is the largest concentration of these monuments.
+In France there are some 5,000 megalithic monuments, mainly in Brittany, where there is the largest concentration of these monuments.
 In this area there is a wide variety of these monuments that have been well preserved, such as menhirs, dolmens, cromlechs and cairns.
 The Cairn of Gavrinis in southern Brittany is an outstanding example of megalithic art : its 14 meters inner corridor is nearly completely adorned with ornamental carvings.
-The great broken menhir of Er-Grah, now in four pieces was more than 20 meters high originally, making it the largest menhir ever erected.
-France has also numerous painted stones, polished stone axes, and inscribed menhirs from this period.
+The great broken menhir of Er-Grah, now in four pieces, was more than 20 meters high originally, making it the largest menhir ever erected.
+France also has numerous painted stones, polished stone axes, and inscribed menhirs from this period.
 The Grand-Pressigny area was known for its precious silex blades and they were extensively exported during the Neolithic.

 In France from the Neolithic to the Bronze Age, one finds a variety of archaeological cultures, including the Rössen culture of c.
 4500–4000 BC, Beaker culture of c.
 2800–1900 BC, Tumulus culture of c.
 1600–1200 BC, Urnfield culture of c.
 1300–800 BC, and, in a transition to the Iron Age, Hallstatt culture of c.
 1200–500 BC.

 For more on Prehistoric sites in Western France, see Prehistory of Brittany.